Medical and Allied Health licensing specialized Certifications are offered by NAHP.

 Find out if you are eligible for Financial Aid

-Your Medical Assistant training tuition could be offset by a grant, federal student aid or other sources of assistance.
-The United States government offers more than $100 billion dollars in federal student aid funding to cover tuition, books, materials, and other coursework necessities.
+Your Medical Assistant school tuition could be offset by a grant, federal student aid or other sources of assistance.
+The United States government offers more than $100 billion dollars in federal student aid funding to cover tuition, courses, books, materials, and other coursework necessities.

 Call Us Today To Find Out If You Qualify.

-Launch your Career with our Medical Assistant Program
+Launch your Career at our Medical Assistant School

-ACI’s Medical Assistant program is a 10-month program that includes general education and medical specific courses containing lecture and lab experiences where students draw blood, perform injections, EKGs, CPR, and other hands-on activities.
+ACI’s Medical Assistant School is a 10-month program that includes general education and medical specific courses containing lecture and lab experiences where students draw blood, perform injections, EKGs, CPR, and other hands-on activities.